The Janitor's Boy

-Plot Summary
+Plot summary

 The book tells the story of a school student, Jack Rankin, whose father is the janitor of his school.
 Jack is made fun of by his friends for this, and he hates his father because of it.
 Lashing out, he puts a massive quantity of bubble gum up under his desk so that his father will have to clean it off.
-Unfortunately, he is caught and ends up having to clean it up himself under the supervision of his father janitor.
+Unfortunately, he is caught and ends up having to clean it up himself under the supervision of his father the janitor.
 During this, he learns that it's very hard work to be a janitor, and learns of his father's dark past.
 He and his father become friends.
-As the book closes, a student shouts "You gonna be a janitor when you grow up too?!" and Jack says "Yes," and smiles up at his father's face, and says, "yes I do."
+As the book closes, a student shouts "You wanna be a janitor when you grow up too?!" and Jack says "Yes," smiles up at his father's face, and says, "yes I do."